w3c/wot-scripting-api/README.md

-# Specification 'wot-scripting-api'
+# Specification 'Web of Things (WoT) Scripting API'

-This is the repository for wot-scripting-api.
-You're welcome to contribute!
-Let's make the Web rock our socks off!
+Each commit here will sync it to the master, which will expose the content to http://w3c.github.io/wot-scipting-api/.

+To make contributions, please provide pull-requests to the html file, see [github help](https://help.github.com/articles/using-pull-requests/).